vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/README.md

 - Set the ESX Certificate Mode in vCenter.
 - Install and replace CA-signed certificates for a ESX hosts.

+For details on specific VMware Cloud Foundation versions supported by this module, please refer to the [documentation][docs-module].

 ## Documentation

-Please refer to the [documentation][docs-module] for more information on how to use this module.
+For detailed instructions on using this module, refer to the [documentation][docs-module].

 ## Contributing